Prevailing Wage Determination for PERM

 The wage level assigned to a PERM position is one of the most consequential decisions in the entire green card process.
 A wage level that is too low may not reflect the actual duties of the position, which can trigger a DOL audit or denial.
 A wage level that is unnecessarily high increases the employer's salary obligation and may create compliance issues if the offered wage does not match what the employer can sustain.

 The minimum requirements listed in the PERM application directly affect the wage level.
-For example, requiring five years of experience instead of two will likely move the position from Level 1 or 2 to Level 3, increasing the prevailing wage accordingly.
+Increased experience, education, supervision, or special skills can affect the assigned wage.
 This means the job description, minimum education, and experience requirements all need to be evaluated together before the PWD is requested.

 Attorney Luna works with employers to align job requirements, SOC codes, and wage levels before the PWD request is submitted, so the prevailing wage reflects the actual position without creating unnecessary cost or audit risk downstream.